How did I earn money to fix an issue from an Open Source Software (OSS)?

 I found all the answers in the bounty issue instructions: >

-• Create a Pull Request that fixes a ticket with the $$ bug-bounty $$ label.
+- Create a Pull Request that fixes a ticket with the

-• In order to close the ticket automatically, you must have one commit message with the Fix keyword.
-For example, Fix #1234 to close ticket #1234.
+label.- In order to close the ticket automatically, you must have one commit message with the

 In addition, I realized that I was afraid of getting my attempt to fix declined by the reviewer.
 So I decided to walk over my fear and try to fix and create a pull request as fast as possible to gather feedback (positive or negative) from the reviewer.